Steve-Shambles/Flow/README.md

 Note: The catch is you can't just slap any old letters in at random,
-      you can only enter real words, and those words must be in the game's current dictionary, sometimes what seems a perfectly valid word is not in the game dictionary for some reason!
+      you can only enter real words, and those words must be in the game's current dictionary, sometimes what seems a perfectly valid word is not in the game dictionary though, for some reason!

 Good luck, and just go with the FLOW people.